Q: Is there any dental or eye care coverage with the VLS Gallagher plans?

 Q: May I change to a different plan?

-Q: Does the VLS plan cover domestic partners?
+Q: Does the VLS Gallagher plan cover domestic partners?

 Q: How do I add my newborn to the plan?

-A: BCBS will automatically cover your child for thirty days (with the same applicable deductibles, out-of-pocket minimums, etc).
-You must complete another enrollment form showing the child’s name and social security number and by checking the “add” box next to the child’s name within that 30 day period ( i.e., within 30 days after the birth or adoption of a child).
+A: You must complete a “Petition to Add” Form showing the child’s name and social security within 30 days ( i.e., within 30 days after the birth or adoption of a child).